Caucasus-Rosetta/Lingua-Corpus/README.md

 # Caucasus focused Data Pipeline for Natural Language Processing(NLP)

-How to use sparse checkout to exclude `data/raw` due to it's huge size, and selectively download subfolders later:
+How to use sparse checkout to exclude `data/` due to it's huge size, and selectively download folders later:
-1. Initial clone: When running in Ubuntu terminal, run `bash repo.sh clone https://github.com/Caucasus-Rosetta/Lingua-Corpus.git <target_dir>`
+1. Initial clone: run `bash repo.sh clone https://github.com/Caucasus-Rosetta/Lingua-Corpus.git <target_dir>`
-The repository is cloned to `<target_dir>`, excluding `data/raw`.
+The repository is cloned to `<target_dir>`, excluding `data/`.
-2. Selective download: To download a specific subfolder, run `bash repo.sh download <subfolder>`.
-This downloads the subfolder in `data/raw` to your local machine.
+2. Selective download: To download a specific folder, run `bash repo.sh download <path/to/folder>`. i.e `data/raw/ab`
-3. Cleanup: Run `bash repo.sh cleanup <subfolder>` to remove the subfolder after processing.
+3. Cleanup: Run `bash repo.sh cleanup <path/to/folder>` to remove the folder.

-To add a new subfolder to `data/raw`, you need to use the `--sparse` option when adding the subfolder, i.e `git add -A --sparse`
+To add a new folder to `data/`, you need to use the `--sparse`, i.e `git add -A --sparse`

 ## Lingua-Corpus Structure